FCG-Builds/FCG-Grow/README.md

 ## Features

-- **AI Chat Panel** — Ask your board questions, get summaries, move tasks by voice command.
+- **AI Chat Panel** — Ask your board questions, get summaries, move tasks by chat input.
 Supports OpenRouter, Anthropic, and local Ollama models
 - **Kanban Board** — Four columns: To Do, In Progress, Review, Done
 - **Drag & Drop** — Pick up cards from any column and drop them anywhere
 - **Category Badges** — Click any badge to reassign a task's category instantly